番茄社区

 • Systemic barriers and inequities, whether endured because of indigeneity, race, ethnicity, physical or mental disabilities, religion, sexual orientation, gender identity or expression, economic, political, cultural or other factors.

-Inclusive Admission Statement
+1. An Inclusive Admission Statement;

-Your Inclusive Admission Statement should explain not only the reasons why you are not applying for General Admission but the ways in which you would be an exceptional candidate for UVic Law, particularly because of or in spite of any challenges or barriers you have encountered and overcome.
+Your Inclusive Admission Statement should explain not only the reasons why you are not applying for General Admission but the ways in which you would be an exceptional candidate for UVic Law, particularly because of or in spite of any challenges or obstacles you have encountered and overcome.
 Your statement should logically lead from point to point and avoid inconsequential information.

 Your Inclusive Admission Statement should share the relevant experiences and/or obstacles that you feel qualify you for this stream, how those experiences and/or obstacles impacted you, and how you responded to them.
 In explaining how you responded to these challenges, you may discuss both concrete strategies and approaches you employed, as well as your personal growth, including in terms of skills and self-understanding.
 You are also encouraged to share how these experiences will benefit both the academic community at UVic Law, as well as the legal profession.